DylanEsguerra/Machine-Learning-For-Chaotic-Time-Series/README.md

 ## Project Overview

 The project currently focuses on multi-step and single-step forecasts of the logistic map, serving as a foundational for future exploration of chaotic time series prediction.
-The goal is to learn more about the strengths and weaknesses of Deep Learning for chaotic systems in various environments of data availability and noise.
+The goal is to learn more about the strengths and weaknesses of Machine Learning for chaotic systems in various environments of data availability and noise.

 ## Objectives